-Hearing Loss: Hearing Device Sizes and Styles in Plainsboro, NJ
+Hearing Loss: Hearing Device Sizes and Styles in Princeton, NJ

-Audiologists Dr. Rajool Dave, AuD, FAAA and Karen Herring, MS, FAAA can help patients in Central New Jersey and Plainsboro determine the optimal size and style hearing aid.
+Audiologists Dr. Rajool Dave, AuD, FAAA and Karen Herring, MS, FAAA can help patients in Central New Jersey, and serving the communities of Princeton, Plainsboro and other nearby cities, determine the optimal size and style hearing aid.

 The Types of Hearing Devices